aedenj/apache-flink-starter/README.md

 Apache Flink Starter
 ===================
-A starting point for an [Apache Flink](https://ci.apache.org/projects/flink/flink-docs-master/) with a multi-node Kafka cluster and a Flink session cluster all under Docker.
+A starting point for an [Apache Flink](https://ci.apache.org/projects/flink/flink-docs-master/) with a multi-node Kafka cluster and a Flink job cluster all under Docker.